 Indiana Vehicle Insurance Requirements

 Indiana requires its drivers buy insurance to cover injury and property damage from driving accidents.
-Although it is illegal to drive without insurance in Indiana, about 14 percent of drivers went without it in 2012.
+Although it is illegal to drive without insurance in Indiana, about 16.5 percent of drivers go without it.
 To help protect drivers and their passengers, all new policies include coverage against uninsured or underinsured drivers.
-If you’re willing to try your luck against all of the uninsured drivers out there, you can opt out of this coverage, but you’ll have to do so in writing.
+If you're willing to try your luck against all of the uninsured drivers out there, you can opt out of this coverage, but you'll have to do so in writing.

 Who Needs Vehicle Insurance in Indiana?